How to Find the Best Florida Family Law Appeals Lawyers

 How AAA Family Law Can Help

-If you are considering appealing an unfavorable final judgment from a family trial court, I encourage you to call AAA Family Law at 407-260-6001 and schedule a free initial thirty-minute consultation on the phone or at our Altamonte Springs office.
+If you are considering appealing an unfavorable final judgment from a family trial court, I encourage you to call AAA Family Law at 407-260-6001 and schedule an initial consultation on the phone or at our Altamonte Springs office.

-The AAA Family Law retainer fees for family law appeals of final orders in Florida range between $3,000 and $5,000 depending on their level of complexity.
-For non-final orders they are between $2,000 and $4,000.
-See Attorney Retainer Fees for more information.
+The AAA Family Law retainer fees for family law appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
+For non-final orders they are between $2,400 and $4,800.
+See Attorney Retainer Fees for more information on the costs of appeals and family court cases.

 Please read the Articles section for more information on Family Law topics.